re-sha/landing-page/README.md

 # landing-page
-This project intends to create a professional landing page using html and css.
+This project creates a professional Dental Clinic landing page using html and css